 - Forestry no longer surveys private properties for EAB infested trees due to a lack of personnel to complete the survey.
 However, private property ash trees that die from EAB and become dangerous may still require removal under city ordinance.
 Please contact a licensed tree care company if you would like to be proactive in managing ash tree(s) on your private property.

 - Public ash trees that show signs of severe decline due to EAB infestation are a priority for removal.

 - Structured Removal: the removal of blocks of EAB infested ash trees.
 Once removed, these trees are replaced with a more diverse range of species.

 - Insecticide treatments have been in use since 2011 on public property ash trees.

-- Treatment of public trees is employed as a means of slowing the population growth of EAB.
+- Treatment of public trees was employed as a means of slowing the population growth of EAB.

-- Public trees are currently being treated with emamectin benzoate via the trunk injection method.
+- Public trees that were chosen for this program are treated with emamectin benzoate via the trunk injection method.